-THE RURAL – “PRICES eased by $5 to $8 a head at the Wagga sheep and lamb market on Thursday.
+THE RURAL – “Vendors sold 42,000 sheep and lambs at the Wagga market on Thursday.